LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/multi-dimensional-arrays.rst

 Two Dimensional Arrays
 ----------------------
 The simplest form of a multi-dimensional array is a two dimensional array.
 A two dimensional array is like a spreadsheet with rows and columns.
-To access items in a two dimensional array use square bracket notation and two indexes ``array[0][0]``.
+To access items in a two dimensional array, use square bracket notation and two indexes ``array[0][0]``.
 The first index is for the outer array, or the "row", and second index is for the inner array, or the "column".